glimpse-editor/glimpse-editor.github.io/content/about.md

 Most day-to-day discussion happens in the **#glimpse:matrix.org** (or "Glimpse Community") Matrix channel.
 Anyone can join so long as they comply with our code of conduct, support the basic premise behind this project existing and don't spam the channel with off-topic chatter or shameless self-promotion.
 This is where most of the actual decision-making happens, and our community has the opportunity to voice their opinions or share their domain-specific knowledge there.

 Anyone named in the `AUTHORS` file are eligible to join the **#glimpse-contributors:matrix.org** (or "Glimpse Contributors") Matrix channel.
 They make the low-level technical decisions necessary to deliver items that have already been agreed.
-It is also used as a fall-back communication channel between contributors when the "Glimpse General" Matrix channel is busy with the decision-making process so that development work is not obstructed by it.
+It is also used as a fall-back communication channel between contributors when the "Glimpse Community" Matrix channel is busy with the decision-making process so that development work is not obstructed by it.

 While they might make some time-sensitive moderation decisions as individuals, all other decisions are not considered "agreed" until they have been discussed on the "Glimpse Community" channel and a consensus has been achieved between all members of the "governance team".
 Initiatives originating from the governance team instead of the community are sometimes discussed on the "Glimpse Contributors" Matrix channel first.